AkinSu/safari_auto-clock-me/README.md

 1. Clone this repo.
 2. Run `npm install`.
-3. Create a `.env` file with your credentials and site info.
+3. Create a `.env` file with your credentials and site info -> `cp .env.example .env`.

 4. Edit your schedule in `safari_automation.js`.
 5. Run the script with `node safari_automation.js`.